ibm-cloud-docs/vpc/bare_metal_server_metadata_get_metadata.md

 ```
 {: codeblock}

-## Generate an IAM token from a bare metal server identity access token
+## Generating an IAM token from a bare metal server identity access token
 {: #metadata-token-exchange-usemd-bare-metal}
 {: api}

-To access IBM Cloud IAM-enabled services in the account, you can generate an IAM token from the bare metal server identity access token by using trusted profile information.
+To access {{site.data.keyword.cloud_notm}} IAM-enabled services in the account, you can generate an IAM token from the bare metal server identity access token by using trusted profile information.
 After you generate the IAM token, you can use it to access IAM-enabled services, such as {{site.data.keyword.cos_full_notm}}, Cloud Database Service, and the VPC APIs.
 You can reuse the token multiple times.

 Make a `POST /identity/v1/iam_tokens` call and specify the ID of the trusted profile.
 This request uses the bare metal server identity access token and a trusted profile that is linked to a bare metal server to generate an IAM access token.
 The trusted profile can be linked either when you create the bare metal server or provided in the request body.